zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 Access the URL: http://\<load balancer dns name>/polls/, and output what you've got.

-*Note*: When you are done, delete the instance and ALB you created.
+**NOTE**: When you are done, delete the instance and ALB you created.

 ## [Unmarked] Web interface for CloudStorage application